MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 Microsoft Edge for Business is available in public preview on managed PCs, and unmanaged BYOPC.

 Microsoft Edge for Business encompasses the experiences summarized in the following table.
-You can enable and try the preview by following the instructions in [Enable Microsoft Edge for Business preview](#enable-microsoft-edge-for-business-preview).

 | Name | Description | Status |
 |:-----|:-----|:------|